 His death and before cremation is a have any personal merit in the exercise chapter of facts written in a language of goodness and holiness. which must be studied before it is understood, otherwise its dead letter will renounced NIRVANA and gave up the lead one into absurd contradictions.
-For instance, having reminded His ual body] to remain a "BUDDHA of disciples of the immortality of Dharmakaya, the BUDDHA is said to have miseries of this world.
+Dharmakaya vesture [glorified spirit-For instance, having reminded His ual body] to remain a "BUDDHA of disciples of the immortality of Dharma- compassion" within the reach of the kaya,\ the BUDDHA is said to have miseries of this world.
 And the relipassed into Samadhi [complete trance] gious philosophy He left to it has proand lost Himself in NIRVANA-from duced, for over 2,000 years, generations which none can return.
-And yet, notwithstanding this, the BUDDHA is shown bursting open the lid of the coffin, and stepping out of it; saluting with folded hands His mother Maya who had suddenly appeared in the air, though she had died seven days after His birth, &c., &c.
+And yet, not-withstanding this, the BUDDHA is only absolutely bloodless religion among shown bursting open the lid of the cof- all the existing religions : tolerant and fin, and stepping out of it; saluting liberal, teaching universal compassion with folded hands His mother Maya and charity, love and self-sacrifice, who had suddenly appeared in the air, poverty and contentment with one's lot. though she had died seven days after whatever it may be.
+No persecutions, His birth, &c., &c.